How I Make My Own Self-Watering Clear Pots

 Why I Started Making My Own Pots

-When I first started collecting plants, I bought every kind of pot I could find.
+When I first started collecting, I tried every kind of pot I could find.
 Some held too much water, others dried out too fast, and a few looked nice but didn’t work at all.
-Most of them also made it hard to see what was going on below the soil.
+Most of them also made it hard to see what was happening under the surface.

-Eventually, I realized I could make my own version using things I already had around the house.
-Now, almost every plant in my collection grows in a clear, self-watering setup that costs just a few dollars and works better than anything I’ve ever bought.
+Eventually, I started making my own.
+I use things I already have around the house, and they work better than anything I’ve bought.
+Almost every plant in my collection now grows in a clear, self-watering setup that costs just a few dollars to make.

 Why I Use Clear Pots

-I like clear pots because I can actually see what’s happening with the roots.
-I can tell when the substrate is drying out, when roots are growing, or when something looks off before it becomes a problem.
+I like clear pots because I can see what’s happening with the roots.
+I can tell when the mix is drying out or when the roots are growing.
+If something looks off, I can catch it before it turns into a problem.

 What You’ll Need

-You don’t need anything special to make these.
+You don’t need much to make these.
 Most of it you probably already have:

-Clear plastic cups (I use 16 oz, 12 oz, 5 oz, or smaller depending on the plant)
+Clear plastic cups in different sizes (I use 16 oz, 12 oz, 5 oz, or smaller for seedlings)

-A soldering iron or something similar for making holes
+A soldering iron or heated tool for holes

 Wicking cord

-A second cup or container for the water reservoir
+A second cup or container for the reservoir

-If you’re working with seedlings or corms, having a clear tote and a grow light helps keep everything stable.
+If you’re working with seedlings or corms, a clear tote with a grow light helps keep conditions steady.

 How I Make Them